 - Elemental Weakness.
 A curse reducing elemental resistances, that one is rather straightforward.
 I apply it together with Enfeeble by using Curse on Hit Support + Arc.

-- Auras/Aura-like skills.
+- Reservation skills.
 Hatred provides bonus cold damage to our minions.
-In the Betrayal league I was able to add Aspect of the Avian as an additional source of movement speed/damage.
+In the Betrayal league I was able to use Aspect of the Avian as an additional source of movement speed/damage.

 - Profane Bloom.
-The Occultist’s passive skill that has a similar effect to Mon'Tregul's Grasp, but requires enemies to be cursed first and grants only a 25% chance for the explosion.
-Also, it allows us to apply curses to enemies with hexproof mod.
+The Occultist’s passive skill that makes some cursed enemies explode on death, dealing chaos damage to other nearby enemies.
+It also allows us to apply curses to enemies with hexproof mod.
 Remember that some enemies, like totems, can never be cursed anyway.

 Vile Bastion -> Profane Bloom -> Malediction -> Void Beacon.